 He played college baseball in the U.S. (North Dakota) where he earned an education degree focusing on English, Physical Education, and Coaching.
-He later finished a Diploma in Writing at St. Peter's College and is currently enrolled in the Postgraduate Certificate in Creative Writing program with the Humber College Institute of Technology & Advanced Learning.
+He later completed a Diploma in Writing at St. Peter's College and is currently enrolled in the Postgraduate Certificate in Creative Writing program with the Humber College Institute of Technology & Advanced Learning.

 Brent has traveled the globe extensively with the sport of baseball--mainly on summer trips as an Envoy Coach for Major League Baseball International in Europe and Africa.
-He has also coached locally, provincially, and nationally from the Rally Cap program all the way up to Team Saskatchewan.
+He has also coached locally, provincially, and nationally ranging from the initiation Rally Cap program all the way up to Team Saskatchewan.

-After starting a family with wife Melissa in 2009, Brent has stayed closer to home spending time with his daughters Sarah and Leia.
-He hopes to also spend more time in the future on another passion: writing.
+After starting a family in 2009, Brent has stayed closer to home spending time with his wife Melissa, and daughters Sarah and Leia.
+He has also spent more time focusing on another passion: writing.

-Previously, Brent was awarded a placement in the Saskatchewan Writers' Guild mentorship program and had the good fortune of having the opportunity to work with professional editor Ted Dyck.
+Previously, Brent was awarded a placement in the Saskatchewan Writers' Guild Mentorship Program and was fortunate to have the opportunity to work with professional editor Ted Dyck.
 A number of stories have been written by Brent on his experiences with the game of baseball and have appeared in magazines across the country including Prairies North, Swedish Press, The Society, Transition, Westworld, Going Places, and The Canadian Baseball Network.